vjescy/lightweight_physical_process_simulators_ICS_honeypot/README.md

 Sometimes while running the build_system.sh there might appear an error regarding not being able to install some dependencies.
 Running the script again should resolve that.

+If while running the system, there is error that an address of some PLC is already in sue, use this command sudo docker rm -fv $(sudo docker ps -aq)

 ## Addressing and Accessing the interface